Moonflower-labs/taskZen/README.md

 # Task Zen

+**IMPORTANT: This web application has been built specifically for the [CS50W Harvard course](https://cs50.harvard.edu/web/2020/).
+Any form of code duplication or reproduction is strictly prohibited for individuals currently enrolled in the course.**

-This web application provides tools to manage your company or organization.
-An intuitive task manager, easy to use and user friendly.
+Task Zen provides tools to manage your company or organization.
+An intuitive user friendly task manager easy to use.
 Company managers can create teams and group employees.
 Create projects and tasks, multiple tasks can be grouped into projects.
 Set deadlines and assign tasks to employees.
 Employees must upload relevant files and submit for review once ready.
 Reviewers are notified (in-app) when tasks are ready for review.